Sagi-Send/fea-timoshenko-beam/README.md

-# Timoshenko / Euler–Bernoulli Cantilever Beam — Galerkin FEM
+# Finite-Element Galerkin Formulation for Timoshenko Beam

-Finite-element Galerkin formulation for a cantilever beam based on the Timoshenko theory (with optional Euler–Bernoulli comparison).
+Finite-element Galerkin formulation of a cantilever beam, loaded with a concentrated moment and vertical force at its free edge.
-Implements both **full** and **reduced** integration to avoid shear-locking.
+The formulation applies Timoshenko's theory and Implements both **full** and **reduced** integration to avoid shear-locking.

-The beam is loaded with a concentrated moment and vertical load at its free end.
+The solution is validated by convergence towards an Euler-Bernoulli solution.